 Management is responsible for the other information.
-Other information is comprised of Management's Discussion and Analysis.
+Other information comprises Management's Discussion and Analysis.

 Our opinion on the consolidated financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.